LeetLLM

 Background jobTask is slow, retryable, or long-running.Needs status polling and persistence.

-Batch APIMany offline records can wait.Results return later and need reconciliation.[5]
+OpenAI Batch APIMany offline records can wait.Results are asynchronous and need reconciliation.[6]

 The beginner mistake is trying to use one shape for all work.

-A chat message, nightly document enrichment job, and compliance extraction workflow don't need the same execution pattern.
+A support-agent draft, nightly audit-log enrichment job, and bulk rotation-policy evaluation don't need the same execution pattern.

 text

-1The `/reply` route calls the provider SDK directly.
+1The `/rotation-decision` route calls the provider SDK directly.
 2It waits up to 90 seconds.
-3It retries every error three times.
+3It retries all errors three times.
 4It returns whatever text the model produced.
 5It logs the full prompt and answer.

 ProblemBetter design